Student accommodations and supportive measures

 Following an alleged offense of interpersonal violence, CSU will comply with a student’s reasonable requests for supportive measures.
 Supportive measures include, counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, university escort services, referrals for medical services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of campuses, and other similar measures.

 The victim will also be referred to community resources such as legal resources for assistance in obtaining court‐ordered protection and assistance with transportation and other needs.
-Students may contact the Women and Gender Advocacy Center for assistance (970‐491‐6384, www.wgac.colostate.edu).
+Students may contact Survivor Advocacy and Feminist Education (SAFE) Center for assistance (970‐491‐6384, www.safecenter.colostate.edu).

 Employee supportive measures